acstech/doppler-events/README.md

 Run `docker-compose up -d`

-Run `docker-compose ps` to make sure all services are up except doppler-api and doppler-events because couchbase has not yet been setup.
+Run `docker-compose ps` to make sure all services are up except doppler-api and doppler-events because Couchbase has not yet been setup.

 Example output: